hpe-dev-incubator/hpe-dev-portal/content/platform/determined-ai/home.md

 Determined enables you to:

-* **Train models faster** using state-of-the-art distributed training without changing your model code
+* **Train models faster** using state-of-the-art distributed training without changing your model code.

-* **Automatically find high-quality models** with advanced hyperparameter tuning from the creators of Hyperband
+* **Automatically find high-quality models** with advanced hyperparameter tuning from the creators of Hyperband.

-* **Get more from your GPUs** with smart scheduling and cut cloud GPU costs by seamlessly using preemptible instances
+* **Get more from your GPUs** with smart scheduling and cut cloud GPU costs by seamlessly using preemptible instances.

-* **Track and reproduce your work** with experiment tracking that works out-of-the-box, covering code versions, metrics, checkpoints, and hyperparameters
+* **Track and reproduce your work** with experiment tracking that works out-of-the-box, covering code versions, metrics, checkpoints, and hyperparameters.

 Determined integrates these features into an easy-to-use, high-performance machine learning environment — which means you can spend your time building models instead of managing infrastructure.